 Regardless if you are using a kettle grill, a kamado, a traditional pit, a gas or propane grill, the basic method is the same.
 Cook low at 225°F with the lid closed until 15°F shy of your target temperature, increase the heat, sear fast then rest.
 However, the name of the game is using INDIRECT heat.

 Once you have your indirect heat set up, with some grills you have the option to add additional wood chunks for additional smoke.
-It’s a decision you have to make based off of your own liking.
-I prefer to keep it traditional especially on the holidays.
-Don’t get me wrong, I love cooking other proteins on the grill as well as everything to side dishes and even dessert.
-Everything has a time and place.
+It’s a decision you have to make based on your own liking.
+I prefer to keep it traditional, especially on the holidays.

 How Long Will It Take To Cook A Standing Rib Roast?